VeronicaLourens/portfolio-1/README.md

 ## Existing Features

-The website was created based on the initial design for the large desktop.
-It contains four pages.Then add the media queries to make it responsive on different media screen sizes from 320px up to 3000px.
-All of pages are responsive accordingly.
+The website contians four pages.
+All of pages are responsive accordingly on different media screen sizes from 320px up to 3000px.

 ### Navigation Header

-  * All three pages have the same logo and nativation menu on the top of the website.
+  * All of four pages have the same logo and nativation menu on the top of the website.
 Logo "Super Cars" on the left, navigation links "Home, Our Stock and Contact" in the middle and the a graphic logo on the right.

   * The navigation header clearly shows the user where to find the relevant information around the website.

   ![Header](assets/screenshots/header.jpg)

 ### Home Page
-  It contains a hero image with two short lines of text, descriptions “About Us” and “Our Missions”, following with a services commitments section “Our Commitments” to emphasis Super Cars company’s unique business scope and quality excellent service.
+  It contains a hero image with two short lines of text, descriptions “About Us” and “Our Mission”, following with a services commitment section “Our Commitment” to emphasis Super Cars company’s unique business scope and quality excellent service.
 This is very inviting and much enthusiasm with promises to gain the trust from the users coming forward to purchase luxurious cars.

 * Hero Section